The Unbearable Weight of Massive Talent: Release

-In the United States, the film was theatrically released on April 22, 2022.
-In New Zealand, it was released on April 17.
-It was originally set to be released on March 19, 2021.
-It premiered at the South by Southwest film festival on March 12, 2022.
+The film premiered at the South by Southwest film festival on March 12, 2022.
+Originally set to be released on March 19, 2021, the film was theatrically released on April 22, 2022, in the United States.

+Home media

 The film was released for VOD on June 7, 2022, followed by a Blu-ray, DVD and 4K UHD release on June 21, 2022.
 The film was released to Starz on October 21, 2022, 6 months after its theatrical release.

 Reception

 Box office

 The Unbearable Weight of Massive Talent grossed $20.3 million in the United States and Canada, and $8.8 million in other territories, for a worldwide total of $29.1 million.

 In United States and Canada, it was released alongside The Bad Guys and The Northman, and was projected to gross $5–10 million from 3,036 theaters in its opening weekend.
 It made $2.9 million on its first day, including $835,000 from Thursday night previews.
 It went on to debut to $7.1 million, finishing fifth at the box office.
 Deadline Hollywood noted that The Unbearable Weight of Massive Talent and The Northman were targeting the same demographic, which impacted their debuts.
 Deadline also mentioned the film's low awareness level at the time of its release and Cage's absence on social media as reasons it did not perform better.
 Men made up 59% of the audience during its opening, with those in the age range of 18–34 comprising 57% of ticket sales.
 The film made $3.9 million in its second weekend, finishing sixth, $1.6 million in its third, finishing eighth, and $1.1 million in its fourth, finishing tenth.
 It dropped out of the box office top ten in its fifth weekend with $754,976.